 In Ontario, an employee and an employer can also agree in writing that the employee will receive paid time off work instead of overtime pay.
-In this case, the employee must be given one and a half $(1 \ 1\%)$ hours of paid time off work for each hour of overtime work.
+In this case, the employee must be given one and a half (1 11⁄2) hours of paid time off work for each hour of overtime work.

 Overtime pay and restrictions on hours of work generally do not apply to the level of supervisors and above.
 In Ontario, a person whose work is supervisory or managerial in character "and who performs occasional non-supervisory work on an irregular or exceptional basis" is exempt from the hours of work and overtime provision.
 Case law under the ESA has consistently held that to come within this exception, the employee must be making decisions that affect the employment of other employees or be engaged in the direction of the business.
-To the extent that an employee regularly performs work that is non-managerial in nature and that is substantially similar to the work that his or her employees perform, the employee will not qualify for the managerial, the employee will not qualify for the managerial overtime exclusion - such work may only be performed on an irregular or exceptional basis.
+To the extent that an employee regularly performs work that is non-managerial in nature, the employee will not qualify for the managerial overtime exclusion - such work may only be performed on an irregular or exceptional basis.
 Other employees who are exempt from overtime entitlement under the ESA include: ambulance drivers, first aid attendants, firefighters, individuals employed in hunting, fishing and certain agricultural sectors, as well as certain students whose work involves the supervision of children.